Mesonyx: Description

-Mesonyx species have been estimated as 1.25-1.5m (4.5–5 ft.) long in life, not including the tail.
+M. obtusidens had a basal cranium length of 27.9 cm.
+Mesonyx species have been estimated as 1.25-1.5m (4.5–5 ft) long in life, not including the tail.
 Weight estimates vary, from 20 to 55 kg (about 45-120 lbs).
 Like other mesonychids, the toes ended in small hooves.

-Like other mesonychids, they had large heads and long necks in proportion to their body size, and cranial material is most often preserved.
-Mesonyx uintensis from the Upper Eocene of Wyoming is described as having a total cranium length of 429 mm.
-(17 inches) and a facial length of 206 mm (8 inches).
 The long skull had a relatively large sagittal crest above the braincase to anchor large jaw muscles and give it a powerful bite.
 Brain casts show that M. obtusidens had an unusually well-developed neocortex for an Eocene mammal.
 Although modern Carnivora have more complex brains, their ancestors did not; Mesonyx species would have been intelligent animals for their time.

-Size estimates of Mesonyx were used to generate the proposal that Andrewsarchus was the largest predatory land mammal that ever lived.
-Since Andrewsarchus is known only from a single isolated skull, the estimate of its size was based on scaling up material from Mesonyx.
-However, it is now known that the two genera are not closely related, their skulls indicate different lifestyles, and they likely had very different proportions in life.